-Rescue & 1st Responder Logo Design Explained
+Rescue & First Responder Logo Design Explained

 First responders are the emergency personnel who arrive at the scene of a crime, accident, or natural disaster before anyone else.
 These rescue professionals often show up before anyone has a clear idea of the situation.
 They have to think fast and act decisively.
 The choices they make in these early moments can set the stage for a successful rescue effort and save lives.

 Regardless of the image you choose, it’s important to convey a sense of safety and rescue with your logo.
-For example, an image of a fire truck, flames, or a fireman’s helmet works for a fire rescue logo.
+For example, an image of a fire truck, flames, or a fireman’s helmet works for a fire rescue logo design.
 The Chicago Fire Department logo features a fire hydrant and ladder.
 A badge, star, police hat, or siren is a recognizable choice for a police department logo design.
 New York City Fire department is the largest municipal fire department in the United States.

 When you are designing search and rescue logos, you want to keep the look simple and clean.
 Anything overly complex and colorful will look unnecessarily decorative.
 Stick to one or two colors and opt for those regularly associated with rescue teams.